Bridge12Technologies/pyB12MPS/docs/source/pyB12MPS.rst

     import pyB12MPS as mps

-    if not mps.test(): # if server is not running, start server mps.start(debug = True)
+    if mps.test(): # if server is not running, start server mps.start(debug = True)

     mps.freq(9.6) # Set microwave frequency to 9.6 GHz